 Producer Submits an Application to a Certifying Agent

 Producers obtain certification from state or private certifiers who are accredited by the NOP.
 Farmers may apply to any accredited certification agent.
-To allow time for the entire certification process, submit your application at least 3 to 6 months before the harvest of your first organic crop.
+To allow time for the entire certification process, submit your application at least three to six months before the harvest of your first organic crop.
 If you need a certificate more quickly, some certifiers will expedite your application for an additional fee.
-The documents sent to a certifier are often collectively called the “application,” but in reality there are several separate documents required:
+The documents sent to a certifier are often collectively called the “application,” but in reality, there are several separate documents required:

 An operation that wants to become certified first contacts a certifying agent.
 The certifying agent provides information about its application process and certification fees, as outlined in its fee schedule.
 If the operation decides to proceed with that certifier, it completes an application, which includes the Organic System Plan (OSP).

 The Organic System (or Farm) Plan (OSP) is the producer's opportunity to describe the farm and farming operation to a person who has never seen it.
 Understanding what is needed and why it is needed makes the process easier.
 Section 2.5, Organic System Plan, provides more detail about how to develop the OSP.

 An accurate map of all farm acreage and production units is typically required as part of the OSP.
 Important map features include the following:

 Field Histories for New Fields and New Farms